cooperdk/YAPO-e-plus/README.md

 A copy of the setup with pre-registered actors, websites and tags (thousands of them) is available.
 It will be available on Patreon shortly.
 Until then, contact me here to gain access to it.

-There is a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: https://gitea.unknown.name/Trizkat/site-logos - they should be unpacked to your YAPO root.
-YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
-Currently, the filename MUST match the  website name (not case-sensitive).
-This means that you should rename the logos to whatever you call your websites, or vice versa.
-I will be working on an automatic website addition tool in the future.

-Requirements: FFMPEG, VLC (for out-of-browser playback, if you prefer that) and Python 3.7+ installed.
-If you use the installer, everything is pre-installed for you.
+Requirements: FFMPEG, VLC (for out-of-browser playback, if you prefer that or if you have many .wmv videos, which the HTML5 player will not play) and Python 3.7+ installed.
+If you use the installer, nothing is needed since it will all be taken care of.

 If something is not working, it is generally enough to make sure all dependencies are installed.
 Please consult step 3 and 4 under "Installation and upgrade instructions"  below.
+If this doesn't work, register an issue.

-##### Discuss and share on Discord: https://discord.gg/zdm7Mdg
+##### Discuss and share on Discord: https://discord.gg/T6ybX4vs8u

 ---------------

 #### NEW FEATURES:

-(This list is no longer updated since august 2020, please find newer changes in CHANGELOG)
+(This list ceased to receive updates in August 2020.
+New functions are described above.
+For smaller additions and changes, please read the CHANGELOG)

 - Automatic scene discovery (with TpDB).
 This will automatically rename your scene titles if you allow it.
   Will also automatically connect actors to scenes (auto-addition of non-existing actors, websites and tags to come).
 - Streaming scene playback from within YAPO e+ (with working seek bar).
+There is no thumbnail based seek function (yet).
 - Working dockerfile
 - Contact sheets.
   These are generated in each scene's folder under videos/media/scenes.
 They can be displayed by clicking the appropriate button on the scene detail view.